 The Certificate IV in Training and Assessment reflects the entire trainer and assessor role and equips graduates with a broad toolkit of knowledge and skills to approach a range of training and assessment activities with confidence and professionalism.
 It includes 10 units of competency made up of 9 core units and 1 elective:

-Duration: 12 months (some learners may be able to fast-track depending on experience and learning ability).
+Duration: 12 months (some learners may be able to fast-track depending on experience and recognition of prior learning).

 Interactive and engaging face to face workshops covering the practical areas of the course blended with online coursework.